IsaacScript/isaacscript/packages/docs/docs/main/custom-stages.md

 <!-- markdownlint-disable MD001 -->
 <!-- markdownlint-disable MD029 -->

 Wanting to create a custom Binding of Isaac stage is common.
 But the vanilla API does not have support for this.
 IsaacScript offers support for custom stages as part of its standard library.
-See the [usage section](#usage) below.
+See the [getting started section](#getting-started) below.

 Historically, people have used the [StageAPI](https://github.com/Meowlala/BOIStageAPI15) library to build custom stages, but using IsaacScript over StageAPI has several advantages.
 See the [motivation section](#motivation) below.

 <br />

-## Usage
+## Getting Started

+First, make sure that you are familiar with IsaacScript and have built a practice mod or two.
+(See the [getting started](#getting-started) guide.)

 ### `tsconfig.json`